 Generally speaking, I’m an advocate of, “baby won’t know what’s happening for a few years so buying them holiday gifts is a waste.”

-But with a baby on the way and 2 boys really into all things holiday, I know that will have to change.
+But with boys really into all things holiday, I know that will have to change.
 I really don’t want to be dealing with “Why didn’t the Easter Bunny bring the baby anything!?” kind of questions.

 But rather than curating a basket of junk that we’ll never use and will turn into a waste of money, I plan on stuffing it wil useful and fun items.
 It’s exactly what I do with the boys, but for babies!

 Baby Easter Basket Ideas That Aren’t a Waste

 If you’re looking for some easy ideas, look no further.
 These tips and tricks for how to fill out your little’s basket are both practical and fun!
 Here you’ll find some ideas for essentials to add in as well as fun items that won’t be tossed in a day.

 I tend to skip candy in my kids’ Easter basket, mostly because I know the grandparents will give it to them.
 (I do the same with their no candy stocking stuffers!)
 That doesn’t mean I don’t like to toss in a few tasty treats.
 If your baby is eating solids, here are a few ideas of what you can add.

 - Freeze dried fruit

 Find more baby snack ideas here!